Choosing the best card machines for small businesses

 A payment gateway solution – at a very basic level, a payment gateway takes customer card details when they pay and transfers these securely to your acquiring bank.
 It then passes the same details on to the issuing bank so that the transaction can be completed.
 Read more about the potential power of payment gateway solutions for your business.

-Choosing the card machine that's right for you
+4. Choosing the card machine that’s right for you

 There’s no one-size-fits-all when it comes to picking a card machine for your small business.
 And that’s an important tip to bear in mind because it can be easy to go for the first or cheapest option when you want to start accepting card payments.

-Have an idea of how much you think you’ll take in card payments each month.
+Have an idea of how much you think you’ll take in card payments each month

-- Work out how you want to take card payments from your customers.
+Work out how you want to take card payments from your customers

 For example, if you run a bar or restaurant, it might be important for you to be able to take the card machine to your customer at their table.
 If this is the case, it makes sense to choose a portable card reader.
 If, however, you have a fixed till point, a desktop card reader might be what you need.
 And if you run market stalls or pop ups, it might be that you want to test taking card payments.
-If so, a WiFi-enabled, pay-as-you-go card reader like Barclaycard Anywhere, that links to an app on your smart device might be a good way to start out.
+If so, a WiFi-enabled, pay-as-you-go card reader like Smartpay Anywhere, that links to an app on your smart device might be a good way to start out.

-- Think about your business growth, not just what things look like right now.
+Think about your business growth, not just what things look like right now

 It can be tempting to go for a card reader that fulfils your needs right now.
 However, some options are better when it comes to scaling with your business.
 Again, when you’re researching card readers for your business, it’s worth asking this question of the payment provider you’re talking to.

-Why different card machines have different transaction costs
+5. Why different card machines have different transaction costs

-- Transaction costs, also known as authorisation fees, refer to the charge your payment processor applies to check that there’s enough money in your customer’s account to fulfil the purchase.
+Transaction costs, also known as authorisation fees, refer to the charge your payment processor applies to check that there’s enough money in your customer’s account to fulfil the purchase.
 When you have a contract in place between your business and a payment processor like Barclaycard, you’ll be paying to:

-- Rent your card reader or readers on a monthly basis;
+• Rent your card reader or readers on a monthly basis

-- Have a merchant account;
+• Have a merchant account

-- Have your payment processor authorise payments; and much more.
+• Have your payment processor authorise payments

-If you opt for a pay-as-you-go card reader, you buy the card reader outright and your transactions costs are set and probably non-negotiable.
+If you opt for a pay-as-you-go card reader, you buy the card reader outright and your transactions costs are set and probably non-negotiable

-Now you're up to speed on card machines
+Now you’re up to speed on card machines…